dedunu/tech/_posts/2019-08-06-fixing-boot-loop-in-xiaomi-redmi-note-7.md

 ---
 layout: post
-title: Fixing boot loop in Xiaomi Redmi Note 7
+title: "Fixing boot loop in Xiaomi Redmi Note 7"
 ---

 I bought a Xiaomi [Redmi Note 7](https://www.gsmarena.com/xiaomi_redmi_note_7-9513.php) with MIUI Version: 10.3.5.
 I was not very happy with the preinstalled apps.
 So I tried to remove them using "`adb`".
 I accidentally deleted some app  I shouldn't delete.